dclif/fakelandia/README.md

 npm start & npm test
 ```

-You should then be able to access the default application by opening the browser and visiting
+You should then be able to access the application by opening the browser and visiting

 [http://localhost:3000](http://localhost:3000)